jackiotyu/vue2-teleport-next/README.md

 - Compatible with existing Vue 2 codebases, requiring minimal changes for implementation.
 - Lightweight and easy to integrate into Vue 2 projects, enhancing codebase flexibility and maintainability.

+### Note
+**The component has a `multiSlot` prop.**
+- When set to `true`, it will receive all slot content, but an additional node will be added in the outer layer.
+- When set to `false`, no additional outer layer node will be added, but only the content of the first slot will be rendered.
+- The default is `false`.

 **Installation:**

 ```